VanshikaAgarwal2508/VanshikaAgarwal2508.github.io/README.md

 <h1 align="center">Hi 👋, I'm Vanshika Agarwal.</h1>
  <br/>
     <h4 align="center">
-      A skilled and self-motivated MERN Stack developer, I have developed dynamic and interactive user interfaces using popular libraries and frameworks.
-I am a team player with good communication skills, and I am excited to contribute my skills and passion for creating innovative and scalable web applications as a MERN stack developer
+      I am a skilled and self-motivated MERN Stack developer with expertise in creating dynamic and interactive user interfaces.
+With strong communication skills and a passion for innovation, I excel at collaborating with teams to deliver scalable web applications.
+I am eager to contribute my skills and drive to create impactful solutions as a MERN Stack developer.
     </h4>
     <br />